RedlyCode/tgbot-template-redis/README.md

 4. Install dependencies from requirements.txt: `pip install -r requirements.txt`.
 5. Run the project with the `python3 bot.py` command.

+### How to run a project with Docker:

+1. You can run your project using Docker, or if you don't have it, [download and install it](https://docs.docker.com/get-docker/).
+2. Run the project with the `docker-compose up` command.

 ### How to make and register handlers:

 1. Create the `you_name.py` module in the `handlers` folder.